l6p/l6p.github.io/Utilities/JsonUtility/SendingJsonRequest.md

 # Sending JSON Request

-Add a dependency on "github.com/l6p/utils" for the script, and add a "*json.Client" type input to the test case function, then the test framework will automatically inject the JSON client for the test case to use.
+Add a dependency on `github.com/l6p/utils` for the script, and add a `*json.Client` type input to the test case function, then the test framework will automatically inject the JSON client for the test case to use.

 `json.Client` encapsulates [Go Resty](), making the operation of handling JSON data more convenient.